Introducing Our Mudroom Closet!

 - Replace the plantation shutters and somehow add natural light into the room but have privacy.

-We had three very tall lockers made—each with adjustable shelves to hold baseball equipment, hats, gloves, and sunglasses.
+We had three very tall mudroom lockers with doors made—each with an adjustable mudroom shelf to hold baseball equipment, hats, gloves, and sunglasses.

-Above the mudroom cubbies with doors are touch-latch doors that hold out-of-season equipment.
+Above the mudroom lockers with doors are touch-latch doors that hold out-of-season equipment.
 Below the lockers are pull-out drawers for dirty shoes (cleats full of clay can stay dirty!).